Category Archives: Science

 The Satisfying Sound Of Leather Hitting Trouser

 As you’d expect from an embittered wannabe academic like me, I enjoy immensely reading reviews in which genuine scholars demolish the latest fashionable nonsense published by trend-chasing academic presses.
 Here Ben Goldacre casually and rightly puts the boot into an absurd attack on evidence-based medicine—it’s “fascist” apparently.
-Here Shalom Lappin does a grand and rigorous job on […]
+Here Shalom Lappin does a grand and rigorous […]

 Turning World